And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 For example, think about the automotive industry.
 Toyota’s brand position is all about reliability.
 You know their vehicles will run forever with limited maintenance.
 Other car manufacturers position their brands around other product characteristics.
 Porsche is all about performance, while Volvo is dedicated to safety.

-Before building a positioning strategy around a product characteristic, make sure your product lives up to its claims.
-If you position your vehicle brand around reliability and people know your cars for breaking down, it’s going to hurt your reputation worse than if you left your brand raft adrift without a rudder.
+Before building a positioning strategy around a product characteristic, ensure your product lives up to its claims.
+If you position your vehicle brand around reliability and people know your cars for breaking down, it will hurt your reputation worse than if you left your brand raft adrift without a rudder.

 2. Position Your Brand Around Price